Helping Households Hub

 Working people who are usually totally independent are having trouble making ends meet.
-As we head into winter and costs continue to spiral, people are fearing they may have to choose between eating and heating.
+As costs continue to spiral, people are fearing they may have to choose between eating and paying their bills.

 Redbourn Parish Council is working to support various community initiatives set up to help Redbourn residents through these extraordinarily difficult times.

 In addition to this please find below information about grants to make your home warmer and services available to all residents, regardless of income for help with all aspects of energy efficiency and cost of living crisis.